fusioncharts/dev_centre_docs/getting-started/java/export-charts-using-java.md

 ---
-title: Exporting Charts | FusionCharts
+title: Exporting Charts using Java | FusionCharts
 description: With server-side exporting, you can seamlessly export charts as images, PDFs, or Excel files.
 Get powerful chart export capabilities with FusionCharts!
 heading: Exporting Charts
 ---